dkrautschick/aiven/README.md

 ...
 ```

-It may be necessary to add some modules depending how prepared your station is.
+As a prerequisite, you need to have the Kafka and Random module installed on your
-At least you have to install the kafka and the random module to run the script.
+workstation to be able to run the script.
+Review the code snippet below for details.

 ```
 ...